 If things go wrong

-You have a number of options if you are in dispute with your contractor.
-Some of the basic steps are set out in the checklist you should have received at the start of the build process.
+You have several options if you are in dispute with your building contractor.
+Some of the basic steps are set out in the standard checklist you should have received at the start of the build process.

-Refer to your contract and talk to your contractor
+Refer to your contract and talk to your building contractor

 Many complaints and disputes result from misunderstandings, such as: